yoavst/ida-objc-helper/README.md

 - on PyCharm you can add the folder to the interpreter's paths in the project settings.
   Alternatively, you can create `idapython.pth` in `$VENV_FOLDER/Lib/site-packages` and add the path to it.

+Inside IDA, you can use `objchelper.reload()` to reload the plugin during development.